TrueGeneralSociety/1800_202530_BBY01/README.md

 ## Usage

 1. Open your browser and visit `http://localhost:3000`.
-2. Browse the list of hiking trails displayed on the main page.
+2. go to the desired channel.
-3. Click the heart icon (or similar) to mark a trail as a favorite.
+3. add the deadline to the desired course.
-4. View your favorite hikes in the favorites section.
+4. View the calendar from calendar page.

 ---